Menu

 Transmission

-According to the CDC, approximately 3.7 million people in the United States currently have trichomoniasis.
-It is perhaps the most common type of curable STD.
 Not only can people become reinfected with this disease, but they also have a higher risk of getting HIV if they are already infected with trich.

 Trichomoniasis is spread through unprotected sexual contact with an individual who is infected with this disease.
 It spreads easily once infected sexual fluids touch at individual's vulva, vagina, or penis.
 It is most commonly spread during vaginal sex.